 The children’s elf trail took us in search of elves dotted around the Spinnaker Tower.
 Each elf had a letter to hold and we had to write the letters on the elf trail, working out where the elves were hiding the presents this Christmas.
 At the end of the trail we had to write down what the children would like for Christmas and post the trails into a postbox in the Spinnaker Tower cafe.
 After the Toymaker’s Workshop has finished some winners will be picked from all the completed elf trails to receive a prize, a lovely addition to the festive offering at the Spinnaker Tower this year.

 We were able to spend as long as we wanted at the Spinnaker Tower, exploring the main viewing area, complete with glass floor and the children’s favourite part of the tower.
 We then went up to the Clouds and the Sky Garden levels to get views of the surrounding areas from even higher vantage points.

 The actual Toymaker’s Workshop part of our visit was over within about twenty minutes but we ended up staying at the Spinnaker Tower for well over an hour and you could spend half a day there – especially if you haven’t been before.

 The Spinnaker Tower Toymaker’s Workshop runs every weekend until Christmas – and every date from 21st to 24th December.
-You can find out more on their website.
 Here’s a very little video we made of our visit: